masaccio/numbers-parser/docs/quick-start.rst

 Writing Numbers Documents
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Whilst support for writing numbers files has been stable since version 3.4.0, you are highly recommended not to overwrite working Numbers files and instead save data to a new file. **Also note that when reading encrypted documents, they are re-saved unencrypted**.
+Whilst support for writing numbers files has been stable since version 3.4.0, you are highly recommended not to overwrite working Numbers files and instead save data to a new file.

 Cell values are written using :pages:`Table.write() <api/table.html#numbers_parser.Table.write>` and ``numbers-parser`` will automatically create empty rows and columns for any cell references that are out of range of the current table.